-A schema file may be applied to an XML document in any of the following three ways:
+A schema file may be applied to an XML document using any of the following methods:

-- The entire schema file may reside within the document (this situation is rare); - A link to the schema file may be placed in the document (this technique is more common); or - A process that loads a given XML document may also load a schema file that controls the document.
+- The entire schema file may reside within the document.
+(This situation is rare.) - A link to the schema file may be placed in the document.
+(This technique is more common.) - A process that loads a given XML document may also load a schema file that controls the document.

-The third approach is used by the xmlif library.
+It is this third approach that is used by the xmlif library in the XML Toolkit for RM/COBOL.
 The cobtoxml utility optionally generates a schema file as one of the model files.
 This schema file is used to validate XML documents that are loaded by the XML IMPORT FILE or XML IMPORT TEXT statements.
-This validation can be skipped by not having the cobtoxml utility generate a schema file by specifying the -sn (schema none) option or by simply deleting the schema file.
+To skip this validation, specify the -sn (schema none) option on the cobtoxml utility to disable the generation of a schema file or simply delete the schema file (.xsd).